 Punting on this vast lake offers excellent opportunity to view myriads of water birds feeding in the lagoon.
 In addition to this, the stunning landscape of the lake keeps you in awe of this place.

-You may also like: 20 Major Lakes in India That Will Amaze You
+Also Read: 20 Major Lakes in India That Will Amaze You

 Best Time To Visit